Book Now →

 🏈 What Makes Australian Rules Football Unique as a Contact Sport?

-Unlike rugby or soccer, this dynamic contact sport features an oval field measuring up to 185 meters long, an oval-shaped ball, and distinctive rules that strictly prohibit throwing the ball.
-With 18 players on each team battling across four intense quarters, you'll witness goal umpires judging scores between the iconic tall goal posts, field umpires awarding crucial free kicks for infractions like holding the ball, and boundary umpires managing the sideline action – all working in perfect coordination!
+Unlike rugby or soccer, this dynamic contact sport features an oval field measuring up to 185 metres long, an oval-shaped ball, and distinctive rules that strictly prohibit throwing the ball.
+With 18 players on each team (plus a five-player interchange bench in 2026) battling across four intense quarters, you'll witness goal umpires judging scores between the iconic tall goal posts, field umpires awarding crucial free kicks for infractions like holding the ball, and boundary umpires managing the sideline action — all working in perfect coordination!

 Experience the atmosphere at the MCG as goal umpires signal scores and teams of 18 players compete in Australia's premier contact sport